|Value||Eligibility||Open date||Close date|

 This scholarship was established in 1997 from a donation by Professor John Wong.

 a.
-Established in 1997, this Scholarship has been generously donated by Professor John Wong to assist students studying Chinese at the University of Sydney to travel to China to extend their experience of the language.
+This scholarship has been established to assist students studying Chinese at the University of Sydney to travel to China to extend their experience of the language.

 a.
 Applicants must be enrolled at the University of Sydney in Chinese Studies.

 b.
 Applicants must be intending to travel to China and where possible spend some time in Hong Kong, for the purpose of exposure to Chinese culture and improving their knowledge of the Chinese language.

 c.
 Applicants are expected to undertake a course of study at a Chinese university for up to one year.